numpy/numpy/doc/neps/nep-0028-deprecation_policy.rst

 Default version on Linux distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The policy could be support the version of CPython that ships by
+The policy could be support the version of Python that ships by
 default in the latest Ubuntu LTS or CentOS/RHEL release.
 However, we
 would still have to standardize across the community which
 distribution we are following.